DEMIST: A deep-learning-based task-specific denoising approach for myocardial perfusion SPECT: DISCUSSION

 In this paper, we developed the task-specific denoising method in the context of cardiac SPECT.
 However, the method is general and could be applied to other medical imaging modalities where the task of interest is detecting abnormalities.
 Other applications could include reducing administered radiation dose in oncological PET images and reducing acquisition time for oncological magnetic resonance (MR) images.
 Also, our method was developed in the context of detection tasks, but could be applicable for other tasks where the task performance depends on mathematical features that could be extracted from the images.

 Our study has several limitations.
 The first limitation is that DEMIST was validated with model observes and not human observers.
 While we considered a CHO-based model observer that has been shown to emulate human-observer performance, conducting this study with human observers would provide a more rigorous validation of the method.
-Additionally, the signal location was known to the observer, but in clinical settings, this location is not known.
-A human-observer study will enable validating whether the proposed method could improve human-observer performance on the task of perfusion-defect detection with unknown defect location.
+Additionally, the signal location was known to the anthropomorphic observer, but in clinical settings, this location is not known.
+A human-observer study{Furthermore, given the location-known settings, we could not assess the performance of the method on falsely detecting defects at other locations.
+Localization ROC studies with human observers} will enable us to validating{validate} whether the proposed method could{can} improve human-observer performance on the task of perfusion-defect detection with unknown defect location.
 Reliable performance in a human-observer study would provide confidence for the clinical translation of this method.
 Here we point out that to test the robustness of the method to different channelized observers, we also conducted the evaluation with another observer, namely the channelized multi-template observer \cite{li2016use}.
-Our findings, which are provided in the Supplementary material (Sec.~S-II), show that even with this observer, DEMIST significantly outperformed low-dose protocol and TADL method.
+Our findings, which are provided in the Supplementary material and in \cite{rahman2023demist-supp-github}, show that even with this observer, DEMIST significantly outperformed low-dose protocol and TADL method.
 This finding shows the robustness of the method to different observers.